UnemployCoin/UnemployCoin/README.md

 ## 🧠 Project Vision

-UnemployCoin was created not to make millionaires, but to give a voice to the forgotten — people ghosted by job apps, overlooked by systems, and sick of fake promises in crypto.
+UnemployCoin™ was created not to make millionaires, but to give a voice to the forgotten — people ghosted by job apps, overlooked by systems, and sick of fake promises in crypto.
 It's a simple but bold message: **we deserve better**.

 This project:
 - Has **no fake roadmaps**, only real intentions.